 Bottom Line

-Cosmetic dentistry VAT rules are strict.
+Cosmetic treatments and dentistry VAT rules are strict.
 Cosmetic treatments marketed for appearance enhancement are almost always subject to VAT.
 Dentists moving into aesthetics need to plan because HMRC is watching this emerging industry.